The Enshittification of Google NotebookLM and Gemini: When Innovation Becomes Annoyance

 It often starts innocently enough.
 A new AI feature or product emerges, such as discovering NotebookLM through the wrap-up of Spotify or being forced to use Gemini on Android, often for free or with a generous trial.
 It works, it's innovative, and it solves a real problem.
 Users flock to it, integrating it into their daily workflows, sometimes even building their professional routines around it.

 But then, something shifts.
 Perhaps it becomes a paid option.
-And instead of the quality improving with that investment, it inexplicably declines.
+Instead of the quality improving with that investment, it inexplicably declines.
 Core functionalities that once worked reliably—like accurate information retrieval, contextual understanding, or consistent performance—begin to falter.
-The tools begin to malfunction more frequently, ignore instructions, become stuck in repetitive loops, or fail to deliver on their basic premise.
+The tools malfunction more frequently, ignore instructions, become stuck in repetitive loops, or fail to deliver on their basic premise.

 Imagine relying on Google Gemini or Google NotebookLM for creative endeavors, for writing a novel, or for critical research, only to find it consistently misunderstanding your intent, fabricating details, or offering critiques that directly contradict your own work.
 It's not just unhelpful; it's actively detrimental, wasting your time and undermining your efforts.